BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-auth-bearer.png" width=700 loading="lazy"></div>

 This *access_token* gives your application access to the ReadyRemit service.
-It is independent of any authentication workflow your app performs for end users.
+It is independent of any authentication workflow your app performs for your end users.

+To get an access token, call [Get Access Token](https://readyremit.readme.io/reference/getaccesstoken).

 ## Get a list of countries